 The greenhouse gas intensity of fuels is calculated on a life-cycle basis, meaning that the emissions from the extraction, processing and distribution of fuels are included.
 Direct life-cycle greenhouse gas emission reductions are calculated from a 2010 baseline of fossil fuel greenhouse gas intensity.

 For biofuels to count towards the greenhouse gas emission reduction targets they must meet certain sustainability criteria set out in the Directive to minimise the undesired impacts from their production.
-These include that:
+The calculation of greenhouse gas emissions for biofuels are set in the Fuel Quality Directive and set the following requirements:

-- the greenhouse gas emissions must be at least 35% lower than from the fossil fuel they replace.
-From 2017 this increases to 50% and from 2018 the saving must be at least 60% for new installations;
+- Greenhouse gas emissions must be at least 35% lower than from the fossil fuel they replace.
+From 2017, this will increase to 50% and, from 2018, the saving must be at least 60% for new installations;

 - The raw materials for biofuels cannot be sourced from land with high biodiversity or high carbon stock.